Marcus Claudius Marcellus

 Marcus Claudius Marcellus (/mɑrˈsɛləs/; c.
-270 – 208 BC) was a Roman general and politician during the 3rd century BC.
-Five times elected as consul of the Roman Republic (222, 215, 214, 210, and 208 BC).
+270 – 208 BC) was a Roman general and politician in the 3rd century BC who was elected consul of the Roman Republic five times (222, 215, 214, 210, and 208 BC).
 Marcellus gained the most prestigious award a Roman general could earn, the spolia opima, for killing the Gallic king Viridomarus in single combat in 222 BC at the Battle of Clastidium.
 Furthermore, he is noted for having conquered the fortified city of Syracuse in a protracted siege during which Archimedes, the famous mathematician, scientist, and inventor, was killed, despite Marcellus ordering the soldiers under his command not to harm him.
 Marcus Claudius Marcellus died in battle in 208 BC, leaving behind a legacy of military conquests and a reinvigorated Roman legend of the spolia opima.

 Early life

 Little is known of Marcus Claudius Marcellus' early years, since ancient historians and biographers were more concerned with the military exploits which came at the apex of his career.
 The fullest extant account is Plutarch's "Life of Marcellus", which focuses on warfare and political attainments and largely skips over events before 225 BC, beyond some general information about Marcellus' youth.
 Marcellus' exact birth date is unknown, yet scholars are certain he was born prior to 268 BC because he had to be over 42 when elected consul in 222 BC and he was elected to a fifth (and final) consulship for 208 BC, after he was 60.
 He was said by Poseidonius to have been the first in his family to take on the cognomen of Marcellus, yet there are genealogical records of his family line tracing the cognomen back to 331 BC.
 According to Plutarch, Marcellus was a skilled fighter in his youth and was raised with the purpose of entering military service.
 In his youth, Marcellus quickly distinguished himself as an ambitious warrior, known for his skill in hand-to-hand combat.
 He is noted for having saved the life of his brother, Otacilius, when the two were surrounded by enemy soldiers in Italy.

 During his time as a Roman soldier, which included service in the First Punic War, Marcellus was praised by his superiors for his skill and valor.
 As a result of his fine reputation, in 226 BC he was elected to the position of curule aedile.
 Aediles were overseers of public buildings and festivals and enforcers of public order, and the office generally served as the first step in a Roman nobleman's political career.
 Around the same time that he became an aedile, Marcellus was also awarded the position of augur, which Plutarch describes as being an interpreter of omens.
 By about the age of 40, Marcellus had already become an acclaimed soldier and public official.
 His early career came to a close in 222 BC with his election as consul, the highest political and military office in the Roman Republic.